 We typically meet 100% of demonstrated financial need for in-state students, and through the William & Mary Promise, implemented in 2013, we reduced loans and increased grants for entering Virginians.
 Qualifying out-of-state students may receive up to 25% of their full cost of attendance in grant aid.

 All returning students need to complete the FAFSA every year.
 Our federal school code is 003705.
 Freshman and transfer applicants must complete the FAFSA in order to be eligible for federal financial aid.
 Freshman and transfer applicants also must complete the CSS Profile (code number 5115) in order to receive any additional financial aid.
-(Consideration for merit scholarships does not require the submission of either application.)
+Please note that consideration for merit scholarships does not require the submission of either the FAFSA or CSS Profile.

 If you are a new or current student and need assistance in applying for your loans, we suggest that you start at our Loan Application page.